maliMirkec/personal-website/site/articles/overview-of-popular-static-site-generators.md

 ```
 {% endraw %}

+{% note %}
-Note: _It is a good practice to check if a variable exists to prevent a build process from failing.
+_It is a good practice to check if a variable exists to prevent a build process from failing.
 It could save you hours of debugging and testing._
+{% endnote %}

 ## Using Variables